awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

    1. Read the local CDK output to determine the CloudFormation stack name
    1. From the CloudFormation stack output, read the values to
-   1. Create the `config.json` file for Greengrass in the `stream_maanager/gg_docker/config` directory
+   1. Create the `config.json` file for Greengrass in the `stream_manager/gg_docker/config` directory
-   1. Create the `certificate.pem` and `private_key.pemn` files in the `stream_manager/gg_docker/certs` directory
+   1. Create the `certificate.pem` and `private_key.pem` files in the `stream_manager/gg_docker/certs` directory
-   1. Upload the `stream_mananger/docker_compose_stack/docker-compose.yml` file to the S3 directory referenced by the Greengrass Docker Application Deployment Connector.
+   1. Upload the `stream_manager/docker_compose_stack/docker-compose.yml` file to the S3 directory referenced by the Greengrass Docker Application Deployment Connector.

    ````bash
    python3 deploy_resources.py -p default
    ````

 1. Next, change to the `stream_manager/gg_docker` directory and start Greengrass running as Docker container.
-If you intend to run Greengrass on a physical device, copy the contents of the `stream_manager/gg_docker/certs` and the `stream_manager/gg_docker/config` directories to your core (e.g., `/greeengrass/certs` and `/greengrass/config`).
+If you intend to run Greengrass on a physical device, copy the contents of the `stream_manager/gg_docker/certs` and the `stream_manager/gg_docker/config` directories to your core (e.g., `/greengrass/certs` and `/greengrass/config`).

    ```bash
    cd ../gg_docker